Qabel/qabel.github.io/Qabel-Client-Drop.md

 ### Signature

-A digest of the final encrypted message payload including the encrypted AES key, IV, and the ciphertext is created via a hash function like SHA1 or SHA512.
+A digest of the final encrypted message including header, the encrypted AES key, IV, and the ciphertext is created via a hash function like SHA1 or SHA512.
 The digest is encrypted with the senders private key.
 The signature is appended to the previously created encrypted message, forming the authenticated encrypted message.

 ### Transport format
 After applying confidentiality and authenticity mechanisms, the resulting message looks like this: